 Here are some links for other recipes:

 This article was posted on Monday, April 16th, 2007 at 10:18 pm and is filed under China, Chinese, Chinese Cuisine, Chinese New Year, Countries & Cultures, Cuisine, Customs and Traditions, Desserts, Holidays Around the World, Hong Kong, Languages, Lantern Festival, Mandarin, Recipes of the World, Taiwan, Tang Yuan, Winter Solstice, Yuan Xiao.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Yuan Xiao and the Lantern Festival in China”